cibolabs/cibo_tilerlayer/README.md

 `test-deploy.py` does a build of the layer first before running anything else.

+Note that the test data uses the Sentinel-2 COGS STAC index to find suitable images to test with and this data is within the us-west-2 AWS Region.

 For testing, use the `-m test` mode to `test-deploy.py`.
 This will spin up a local lambda function and run some tests against the layer.